jvalrog/atmega-timers/Readme.md

 ## Running it in Arduino

-Just rename the `.c` file to `.cpp` and install it as a normal library.
+Just rename `atmega-timers.c` to `atmega-timers.cpp` and install it as a normal library.